-Overall, the district also is expecting larger tax revenue this year thanks to increased property valuations, but Board President Alex Straatmann said he does not expect the increase to be as high as the projected 3 percent.
+Overall, the district also is expecting larger tax revenue this year thanks to increased property valuations, but Board President Alex Straatmann said he does not expect the increase to be as low as the projected 3 percent.

 “Based upon what I’ve heard from people with their little yellow postcards, I’m going to be very, very surprised if it’s 3 percent throughout the county,” Straatmann said.